Our Worship Program

 II.
 At Saint Stephen’s, we believe that prayer, reflection and quiet are important elements especially of individual worship, so our church is open from 10:00am to 4:00pm, Monday through Thursday.
 While we encourage attendance at our daily 12:15 service, we also encourage people to come into the church during the daily hours it is open and be quiet for a few minutes, and to reflect, sit in repose and listen to their souls.
 Or maybe it’s just to sit and be enveloped and nourished by the peace and the presence of God.

 III.
-Another part of our worship for 2018-2019 will be three Prayer Services with Readings, one for Thanksgiving, one for Christmas Eve, and one for Good Friday.
-Dates will be published on Facebook and the Saint Stephen’s website.
+Another part of our worship for 2018-2019 included three Prayer Services with Readings, one for Thanksgiving, one for Christmas Eve, and one for Good Friday.

 IV.
-On Ash Wednesday, March 6, 2019, the first day of Lent, we will again offer ashes and blessings from 7:30am to 5:30pm.
-We will also formally open and dedicate the Furness Burial Cloister, a commemorative space that integrates nine burial vaults for some of the church’s earliest parishioners within architect Frank Furness’ later addition that covered the entire south churchyard.
+On Ash Wednesday, March 6, 2019, the first day of Lent, we offered ashes and blessings from 7:30am to 5:30pm.
+We also formally opened and dedicated the Furness Burial Cloister, a commemorative space that integrates nine burial vaults for some of the church’s earliest parishioners within architect Frank Furness’ later addition that covered the entire south churchyard.